 Sometimes my internet breaks.
 Sometimes nobody calls.
 Sometimes I only get paid 3 dollars an hour.
-There is a lot out of your control when you use Cambly, and so I don’t want to advertise it as the solution to all of your financial problems.
+There is a lot out of your control when you use Cambly.
+I don’t want to advertise it as the solution to all of your financial problems.
 I don’t deny that is can be an awesome resource to make some fast cash, but if you’re feeling a ton of financial pressure putting all of your energy into Cambly may make you bitter.

 2. If you hate talking to people.

 This is a no brainer.
 You have to be animated and keep conversations going.

 3. If you want to convert people to your religion.

 I have been getting students complaining that some teachers are treating the service like a virtual missionary trip.
 Of course, sometimes using Cambly is a great way to talk about religion with people who practice faiths that may be different than your own… but the goal is to teach and learn English here…

 4. If you want to only talk about your recent divorce, breakup, personal problems…

 Your Cambly students sometimes will have a very high level of English.
 At times, some feel like friends and not students.
 They are also completely detached from your world, making it tempting sometimes to share personal problems with them.